webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ### Connecting

 The two WebRTC Agents now know enough details to attempt to connect to each other.
-WebRTC again uses an existing technology called ICE.
+WebRTC then uses another established technology called ICE.

 ICE (Interactive Connectivity Establishment) is a protocol that pre-dates WebRTC.
 ICE allows the establishment of a connection between two Agents.
 These Agents could be in the same network, or on the other side of the world.
 ICE is the solution to establishing a direct connection without a central server.

-The real magic here is 'NAT Traversal' and TURN Servers.
-These two concepts are all you need to communicate with an IP/Port in another subnet.
-This is where STUN and TURN come into play.
+The real magic here is 'NAT Traversal' and STUN/TURN Servers.
+These two concepts are all you need to communicate with an ICE Agent in another subnet.
 We will explore these topics in depth later.

 Once ICE successfully connects, WebRTC then moves on to establishing an encrypted transport.
 This transport is used for the audio, video and data.